Recycling is NOT The Answer

 Yellow plastic toy boat.

 We found this and my son named it “Mr. Boat.”
-It’s the only toy we kept – the rest we donated.
+We kept this one and donated the rest.
+Photo by Marie Cullis.

 In particular, we found multiple plastic bucket straps, as they are not usually permanently affixed.
 These are easily forgotten about but this cheap plastic will make it into the ocean by the next morning.

-There are a few brands, such as Green Toys, that features a rope strap that is not easily removed.
+There are a few brands, such as Green Toys, that feature a rope strap that is not easily removed.
 The bucket is even made of recycled plastic.
 It’s the one we own and play with year-round.

 What about the packaging for all of those beach toys?